FUNDRAISING TOTAL AND FURTHER INFORMATION: www.sofatosailboat.co.uk

 - The boat, fully provisioned, will weigh about 850kg.
 That is about half the weight of a large family car.

-FURTHER INFORMATION: www.sofatosailboat.co.uk
+FUNDRAISING TOTAL AND FURTHER INFORMATION: www.sofatosailboat.co.uk